Skip to main content

 Most important — do this first

-Settings → Accessibility → Display & Text Size → Larger Text → ON → drag slider all the way right
+Bold Text → ON, and Larger Text → ON, then drag the slider all the way right

 Note: These changes affect text across the entire phone — not just the browser.